ngokevin/vue-ripple-directive/README.md

 ##  Modifiers

-By default this directive attaches a click handler to the element as well as the transition is set for 600ms.
+By default, this directive attaches a click handler to the element as well as the transition is set for 600ms.

-For those who wants to modify the same, just pass modifiers to the directive:
+To modify, pass modifiers to the directive:

 ```
 v-ripple.mouseover.500
 ```

-Can also modify only one
+Or modify only one:

 ```
 v-ripple.mouseover
 ```

-##  Sample & Usage
+##  Usage

-First you need to import the directive and add it to Vue.
+Import the directive and add it to Vue.

 ```
 import Ripple from 'vue-ripple-directive'